aws-samples/eb-java-scorekeep/README.md

         ~/eb-java-scorekeep$ git archive -o scorekeep-v1.zip HEAD

 5. Open your environment's Dashboard in the [Elastic Beanstalk Management Console](console.aws.amazon.com/elasticbeanstalk/home) and deploy the updated code.

+# Contributing

+This sample application could be better with your help!

+- Add a new game!
+  - Implement game logic in game class.
+See [TicTacToe.java](https://github.com/awslabs/eb-java-scorekeep/blob/master/src/main/java/scorekeep/TicTacToe.java)
+  - Add the class to [RulesFactory.java](https://github.com/awslabs/eb-java-scorekeep/blob/master/src/main/java/scorekeep/RulesFactory.java)
+- Create your own client frontend!
+  - Web frameworks - Angular 2, React, ember, etc
+  - Mobile app
+  - Desktop application
+- Integrate with other AWS services!
+  - CICD with CodeCommit, CodePipeline, CodeBuild, and CodeDeploy
+  - Analytics with Kinesis, Athena, EMR, or QuickSight
+  - Security with VPC
+  - Performance with ElastiCache
+  - Scalability with CloudFront
+  - Portability with ECS or CloudFormation
+  - Accessibility with Polly
+- Write tests!
+  - Unit tests
+  - Integration tests
+  - Functional tests
+  - Load tests
+- File an [issue](https://github.com/awslabs/eb-java-scorekeep/issues) to report a bug or request new features.